Catalyst. Complexity Translator. Builder of what holds.

 Most professionals choose between being systematic or being creative.
 I've spent my career at that line — not refusing it, but finding that the line itself was wrong.
 Good architecture doesn't constrain intuition.
 It gives it somewhere to go.

 I believe that self-knowledge is engineering, not therapy.
-Understanding how you think — your cognitive signature, your pattern of insight, your specific mode of generating clarity — is the most underused advantage any person or organization has.
+Understanding how you think — your cognitive signature, your pattern of insight, your specific mode of generating clarity — is not a competitive advantage.
+It is the prerequisite.
+The self is upstream of everything you build.

 Axiom I